m1maker/ngt-docs/ngt_documents/main/general/global_constants.md

 Property | Description | Type
 ---|---|---
-SCRIPT_COMPILED | Returns true if the script is compiled into executable, false otherwise. | bool
+SCRIPT_COMPILED | Returns true if the script is compiled into executable, false otherwise. | bool window_active | Returns true or false whether the current window is active, meaning if it has keyboard set focus. | bool window_title | Sets the title of the current window. | string window_closeable | Sets whether the window can be closed using the companation of ALT+F4. | bool

 ## General properties